 When you think of somebody meditating, are they with a group or are they alone?
 Many people think of meditation as a practice we undertake alone.
 This is partly true.
 When we meditate, we alone sit with the mind and experience.
 Nobody else can investigate and bring awareness to our experience for us.
 When we sit, we are completely with ourselves.
 I had an old sponsor in Alcoholics Anonymous tell me that meditation is not spending time by ourselves, it is spending time with ourselves.
 I always liked this reminder that meditation is something we do alone to get to know the mind a little bit more deeply.
 However, meditation practice is simply incomplete if we are always practicing alone.

-Sangha is an important part of the Buddhist path.
+Sangha is an important part of the Buddhist path and one of the Three Jewels of Buddhism.
 Sangha is a Pali word meaning community.
 In our practice, we can benefit greatly from interacting with a community of people interested in meditation.
 Engaging with a sangha allows us to learn from others, find new teachings and practices, and find support in our meditation practice.
 Sometimes, sitting with a community helps us to settle into a practice.
 There is something special about sitting in a room with a dozen other people meditating.
 Even if we are surrounded by others meditating, meditation is still of course a solo practice.
 We investigate our own minds, while the person next to us investigates their own mind.
 However, the entirety of a meditation practice is not done alone.
 Connect with a sangha, with a teacher, or with a friend with whom you can discuss meditation.
 You’re always welcome to email, call, or text us!
 Or join the One Mind Dharma Facebook Group to chat about your practice!

 Mindfulness is Being Present